Indivisibility and uniform computational strength: The rational numbers

-Next, we introduce a class of problems that is incomparable with the class of limit computable problems, but all of which are still weak in a precise sense.
-A problem is \bdef{first-order} if it has codomain $\N$.

-\begin{defn}\thlabel{pcetdef} We say a problem $P$ is \bdef{pointwise c.e.\ traceable}, or p.c.e.t.\ for short, if $P$ is Weihrauch equivalent to a first-order problem $Q$ with the property that there is a Turing functional $\Gamma$ such that for all $q\in \dom Q$, $\Gamma^q(0)\cvg = e$ for some index $e$ (depending on $q$) with $W^q_e$ finite and $Q(q) \cap W^q_e \neq \emptyset$. \end{defn} Roughly, this means that we can uniformly enumerate a finite list of solutions to any instance $p$ of $P$, possibly along with finitely many non-solutions.
+\begin{defi}\thlabel{pcetdef} We say a problem $P$ is \bdef{pointwise c.e.\ traceable}, or p.c.e.t.\ for short, if there is an index $i$ such that for all $p\in \dom P$, $\Phi_{\ang{i,p}}(0)$ converges and outputs some $e$ such that $W_e^p$ is finite and contains at least one index $j$ with $\Phi_{\ang{j,p}} \in P(p)$. \end{defi} Intuitively, this means there is a uniform procedure to enumerate a finite list of potential solutions to any instance of $P$, at least one of which will turn out to be correct.
+Examples of pointwise c.e.\ traceable problems include $\RT^1_\N$ and any problem with finite computable codomain.

-\begin{thm}\thlabel{pcet} If $P$ is any pointwise c.e.\ traceable problem, then $\Ind\Q_2 \not\leq_\W P$. \end{thm}
+\begin{thm}\thlabel{pcet} If $P$ is any pointwise c.e.\ traceable problem, then $\Ind[2]{\Q} \not\leq_\W P$. \end{thm}